DavesCodeMusings/CloudPi/docs/install-cockpit.md

 2. Look for _System Time_ and click on the hyperlink displaying the current date and time.
 3. Choose your timezone from the dropdown menu and confirm by clicking _Change_.

+>If the old time is still shown, refresh the page in the browser.

 ### Expanding Logical Volumes
 The logical volumes configured during the initial install were intentionally sized small, because LVM makes it easy to add capacity as needed.
 Cockpit makes it even easier.